jlaza020/personal/school/adv-windows-notes.md

 pen's width: `pen.CompoundArray = new float[] {0.0f, 0.25f, 0.45f, 0.55f, 0.75f, 1.0f}`

 This is partitioning the width of the pen.
 Array must begin with 0.0f and end with 1.0f.

+### Align Graphics Path

+The default alignment is centered.
+Half the pen is inside the control. half is outside.
+The only other implemented alignment is inset.
+How can an outset pen be drawn?
+To be continued.

+Joins occur at the corners.
+They control how pointed the corner can be:

++ Bevel: cut the corner
++ Round: round the corner
++ Miter: the corner can be as pointed as need
++ MiterClipped: the corner can be pointed up to a certain length, then it is cut off.

+5.0f is 5 widths of the pen for MiterClipped.

+Curves are drawn from an array of points.
+A tension controls what the curve does.
+Tension of 0 for 3 points looks like a triangle.
+More tension -> more curvature (it's counter-intuitive).

+What do the four points control in a bezier curve?
+Like a backwards 'S'.
+The positions of the flexion points pull and push the curves.

+Define anti-aliasing.
+It is using additional colors to blend from one color to another.
+The Graphics class has the property for setting anti-aliasing?
+The name of the property is Smoothing Mode.

+### Data Binding

+Changes in the data class change the values in the UI controls.
+Changes to the UI controls change the values in the data class.

+.NET has automated this process as much as possible to decouple data class from UI.

+The data class fires a message every time that a piece of data is changed.
+The UI uses **reflection** to call setters in the data class.

+This allows the data class to be used with any UI.
+The UI does add statements to tie itself to the data class, but the statements can be changed to be used with any data class.

+The data class should implement the INotifyPropertyChanged interface and fire the event every time a property changes:

+	[Serializable]
+	public class Data : INotifyPropertyChanged
+	{

+	/* Only member of interface. */

+	public event PropertyChangedEventHandler PropertyChanged;

+	/* Add helper method. */

+	protected void OnChange(string propName)
+	{
+		if(PropertyChanged != null)
+		{
+			PropertyChanged(this, new PropertyChangedEventArgs(propName));
+		}
+	}

+	}

+In the UI class, add bindings for each property from the data class.
+Tie the data class property to a property in the UI: `this.textBoxCredits.DataBindings.Add("Text", data, "Credits");` // Automatically updated in the data class.

+Things can be simplified even more with drag-and-drop:

++ You can define the data class as a data source.
++ Changed the data class view to Details.
++ Drag the data source onto an empty form.
++ Delete the navigator (it is not needed now).

+Input boxes and labels are added for each data class property automatically.

+To fill form with data: `this.dataBindingSource.DataSource = data;`.

+When serializing a data object, the binding is erased.
+Must add new deserialized object as a binding source to UI.